Westmont campers come from states throughout the US. Our highest concentration of campers is from New York, New Jersey, Pennsylvania, and Florida.

 Each afternoon, the entire camp meets for a “snack” which consists of fruit or ice pops.

 The safety and health of our campers and staff is our number one priority.
 Our air-conditioned infirmary houses a doctor and four nurses who are available at all times.
 We have two scheduled daily infirmary calls for routine matters and have “med call” for children taking routine medication.

 We have a Camper Fund of $385 that includes nightly visits to the Canteen, day trip admission and spending money, and other miscellaneous needs.
 We keep a full accounting of monies spent, and we credit your account or refund any unused money at the end of the summer.

 Campers going into 6th grade and above take over-night trips that incur extra fees.

-There are four scheduled phone calls home per summer.
+There are three scheduled phone calls home per summer.
 You will hear from your child at his/her first scheduled call.
 A schedule is sent home in early June with the dates/times of those calls.
 In addition, our Group Leaders will reach out to all new campers’ parents within the first week to touch base and let you know how your child is doing.